zerovox/gradle-1-gulp-plugin/README.md

 Gradle plugin for Gulp
 =======================

+You probably shouldn't use this.
+It was forked from [gradle-gulp-plugin](https://github.com/filipblondeel/gradle-gulp-plugin) and customized slightly.
+There is a better alternative, but it requires Gradle 2.

 This is a very simple Gradle plugin for running Gulp tasks as part of the build.
 It merely wraps calls to "gulp xyz" as "gradle gulp_xyz" tasks.
 Gulp is installed locally using npm.